Sirius0531/final_project/README.md

 - We initially decided upon a linear model because what we were trying to find was a correlation rather than a classification
 - Once we tired to linear regression model we decided to explore and build upon it with the Random Forest Regressor
 - To see if we could improve the model and employ skills learned in class we also tested with a Neural Network

-## Database Storage
-We will be using AWS and connecting to PostgreSQl to store our data.

 ## Machine Learning
 SciKitLearn is the ML library.
 We are doing multiple Linear Regression Models utilizing different variables from our dataset.
 We are also testing adding the Random Forest Classifier to our model as well.
 We will also use the Stats Model Library to evaluate the accuracy of our model.

-## Dashboard
+## Dashboard Walk through
+**Introduction**
+A brief bloxk explain the purpose of this analysis:
+**Prefered skills by company and job title**
-We will create an interactive dashboard where users can choose variable from a drop down and see visualizations created with plotly.
-We will also use tableau to create visualizations for our presentation.
+An interactive dashboard was created where users can choose variable from a drop down and see visualizations created with Tableau.
+**External Factors for Salary Differences**
+**Internal Factors for Salary Differences**
 **Result of analysis**

-**Recommendation for future analysis**
+## Recommendation for future analysis

-**Anything the team would have done differently**
+## Meet Our Team